 where $F$ is a parameter (a decay constant) parametrizing the periodicity, and the gentle slope of the potential, which is required for inflation to be naturally realized.
 Then, the tensor-to-scalar ratio $r$ is expressed by

 where $\phi$ depends on $F$ and $N$, i.e., $\phi = \phi(F,N)$.

-\subsection{Hilltop Inflation}
+\subsection{Hilltop inflation}

-Concrete forms of the models of Hilltop Inflation were studied by e.g., Refs.~\cite{Boubekeur:2005zm,Kohri:2007gq,Kohri:2014rja,Lin:2018rnx,Lin:2019fdk,Dimopoulos:2020kol}, which describes inflation starting near the top of the hill of the potential.
-It has been shown that hilltop potentials can be easily obtained from the F-term or the D-term in supersymmetry~\cite{Boubekeur:2005zm,Kohri:2007gq}.
+Concrete forms of the models of hilltop inflation were studied by e.g., Refs.~\cite{Boubekeur:2005zm,Kohri:2007gq,Kohri:2014rja,Lin:2018rnx,Lin:2019fdk,Dimopoulos:2020kol}, which describes inflation starting near the top of the hill of the potential.
+It has been shown that hilltop potentials can be easily obtained from the F term or the D term in supersymmetry~\cite{Boubekeur:2005zm,Kohri:2007gq}.

-The quadratic Hilltop Inflation is parametrized by
+The quadratic hilltop inflation is parametrized by

 where $\mu_4$ is a parameter.
 Then, the tensor-to-scalar ratio $r$ is represented by

 where $\phi$ depends on $\mu_4$ and $N$, i.e., $\phi = \phi(\mu_4,N)$.